joegiglio/flask-crud/README.md

 **Coming soon in future versions:**
 (Feel free to create a branch if you want to contribute!)
 1. Send email through a form
-2. Authentication system
-3. Custom decorators to check for logged in user and user level
-4. Code cleanup into modules
+2. Code cleanup into modules